voodoo12345/credits-docs/source/interfaces.rst

 FQDN
 ----

-Marshallable objects must contain a fully qualified domain name, this is used by the framework to resolve objects from serialised representations.
-The fqdn should be made as an attribute of the implementor as either a class level variable or a property, either are acceptable.
+Marshallable objects must contain a Fully Qualified Domain Name (FQDN), this is used by the framework to resolve objects from serialised representations.
+The FQDN should be made as an attribute of the implementor as either a class level variable or a property, either are acceptable.
 This fqdn will be used during the unmarshalling process to locate an associated Class to instanciate.

 .. code-block:: python
    :linenos: